What are the indications for breast implant removal?

 All surgery has risks despite the highest standard of practice.
 The following possible complications are listed to inform not to alarm.
 There may be other complications that are not listed.

-- Numbness of the breast area
+- Numbness to the breast area

 - Breast deformity or sagging